mkellsy/rpi-case-model/RPI-ASSEMBLY.md

 - 4 x #4-40 x 1/4 stainless socket head cap screws.
 (RPI 3 Version Only)
 - 4 x #6-32 x 3/4 stainless socket head cap screws.

+> M3 screws will work too.
+Imperial threads are listed because they are easier to find in the U.S.

 ## Tapping
 First you will need to tap the holes on the RPI-BOTTOM.
 Tapping is not required as the screws are harder than the plastic.
 However tapping will create a more consistant thread, as tapping removes material vs. compressing it.